superfly/fly.rs/README.md

   - [ ] do not use `unwrap` (that will panic and exit the process).
 Solution is to handle them and return or print proper errors
   - [x] Get rid of all warnings
   - [ ] Tests!
+- [ ] Optimizations
+  - [ ] Flatbuffers can be build without allocations, by using `addX` like we do in javascript
+  - [ ] Reuse ArrayBuffer in certain cases